metadew/iesi/docs/index.md

 Please consider that the open source release is underway and efforts are undertaken to improve features and documentation.
 In the meantime, feel free to download and experiment with the automation framework and get acquainted with our approach.
 [We welcome contributors](/{{site.repository}}/pages/contribute/contribute.html) from any organization or background to help us grow the framework.

+> We grow our framework best when we combine innovation with real life experiences and common sense

 # Features